 How to register your business in Nigeria

 You can either register your business online or offline.
 Either of the two you will have to complete your final registration by visiting the office of the Corporate Affairs Commission (CAC) closest to you.
+Please note that Corporate Affairs Commission (CAC) has the right to disapprove name(s) that are

 1. Online Registration: Visit The Corporate Affairs Commission (CAC) official website on cac.gov.ng, click on “Click here to go to Company Registration Portal (CRP)” to register on the website or click “Public Name Search” to check if your business name is available.